-I paint on a custom built table with a glass top and holes in the corners for excess water and paint to drain off.
 When I apply paint to the canvas I treat the paint as a living organism.
 Like all life forms, it evolves, grows and changes into something unique, with a complex organic structure.
-Applying forced air, vibration, gravity, water and other chemicals to the paint, I work in harmony with the paint.
+Applying forced air, vibration, gravity, water, and other chemicals to the paint, I work in harmony with the paint.
 Nurturing it and guiding it, but at the same time letting it evolve into its own form.
 Much the same way a single cell evolves into a plant or animal.

-The goal is to end up with something that is naturally beautiful, and by the process of its own creation, reflects the complex and intricate life we all share.
-I use some basic laws of aesthetics and principles of design, to guide me through the process, but the end result is always somewhat unpredictable, making each painting totally unique and individual, very much like all forms of life.
+The goal is to end up with something that is naturally beautiful, by the process of its own creation, reflecting the complex and intricate life we all share.
+I use the basic laws of aesthetics and principles of design, to guide me through the process, but the end result is always somewhat unpredictable, making each painting totally unique and individual, very much like all forms of life.